 Feedback from former Great Minds participants

-Since 2007, the IBM Research Labs in Haifa and Zurich have hosted more than 40 students from seven countries.
+Since 2007, the IBM Research Labs in Europe have hosted more than 40 students from seven countries.
 Before packing their bags and heading home, a few of them left comments and tips for future Great Minds applicants.

 Adela-Diana had set the bar very high for the renowned IBM Research – Zurich Lab.
 She comments, “I am very excited to be here.
 I came to Zurich with very high expectations and they have all been met.
 I have the chance to work alongside highly skilled and passionate researchers who study a very large variety of topics.
 One thing that I particularly appreciate is the fact that here, as interns, we have the freedom to make design decisions on the project that we are part of.
 Our opinions and input are valued.”

 The budding computer scientist was accepted to the Great Minds program after submitting a paper on creating more adaptive distributed systems through machine learning techniques.
 "I am currently developing a learning algorithm for a neural network on a graphics card.
 Because it’s quite close to my interests in machine learning and distributed/parallel computing, it has offered me the chance to gain more practical experience in this field.
 The manager with whom I had my phone interview took a direct interest in finding the most suitable project that matched my experience and interests.
 This says a lot about the way IBM values its employees."

 Asked for her tips for future applicants, Adela-Diana said that confidence is critical.
 “I've often seen many talented people who are too self-critical and lack confidence in their own abilities.
 You shouldn't let that get in the way.
 IBM Research has a strong reputation for finding talented people, so if you are smart and passionate, you have a good chance of being accepted."